Next-Gen Rendering: What Is New in Gaming Technology and HCI

 The Neural Rendering Revolution

-Instead of forcing the GPU to render every pixel natively, modern game engines use AI to construct the final image.
-Technologies like DLSS 3.5 and FSR 3 use deep learning networks to generate high-resolution frames from low-resolution inputs, effectively bypassing the traditional render pipeline bottlenecks.
-This is what new technology is coming according to analysts at scookietech: game engines that act more like real-time AI image generators rather than traditional rasterizers.
+Instead of forcing the GPU to render every single pixel natively—a brute-force method that collapses frame rates under modern path-traced lighting pipelines—modern game engines leverage AI to construct the final image.
+Technologies like DLSS 3.5 (Deep Learning Super Sampling) and FSR 3 utilize specialized neural networks to generate high-resolution, high-fidelity frames from low-resolution inputs, effectively bypassing the traditional rasterization and shading bottlenecks.

-Dynamic Micro-Polygon Geometry
+Dynamic Micro-Polygon Geometry and Page Streaming

 How New Technology Impacts Human-Computer Interaction